 You'll need a liner with these shorts if you're planning longer rides, but they're still good value if you pair them with the Baleaf undershorts above.

-For just under £20, these baggy shorts look a bargain, though they might be a bit 'gnarly dude' for some tastes.
-The pockets have zips, the waist is elasticated and there's a belt to cinch them up.
+For £23, these baggy shorts look a bargain, though they might be a bit 'gnarly dude' for some tastes.
+The pockets are deep, the waist is elasticated and you can add a belt to cinch them up.
+For £13.99 the optional undershorts make for a full all-day shorts combo for under £40.

 Altura's shorts are highly regarded at the £49.99 RRP, so they're even better with a few quid off here.
 You get a lightweight fabric shell with pockets, elasticated waistband and an Altura Comp 3D pad.